 So let me help clarify this…with some watering tips

 - Don’t let the roots hard dry!
-If the roots are “bone dry” like a phalaenopsis, you should have watered yesterday, and you really need to observe the dry-out tempo in your climate and then avoid letting the plant get that dry in the future.
-Using clear orchid pots will help with this – if you don’t see condensation on the pot between the media or if the roots in the middle/bottom look dry, it’s time to water.
+There is a saying, “if the roots are dry, you should have watered yesterday”, and for me that’s was the biggest tip because a lot of resources say paphs don’t like “wet roots”; your goal is for continuously moist roots.
+With that context of when to water, you can carefully observe the dry-out speed after you water (in your given climate) and generally follow a pretty predictable watering schedule for the future.
+Using clear orchid pots really helps with this because you can see what’s happening in the pot – if you don’t see condensation on the pot between the media or if the roots in the middle/bottom look dry, then it’s time to water.

 - On watering day soak the whole pot in water up to the base of the plant for at least 5 minutes.
 My 4.5″ pots fit perfectly in a coffee mug, so I plop the pot in and drench the media from the top until the mug is full and then I let them soak for at least a good 5-10 minutes.
 If your climate is especially dry (under 50% rH), then you can let them soak for them for a good 20-45 minutes without causing issues.